peterpih/04_EDA_Assignment_1/README.md

 ## Exploratory Data Analysis Assignment 1
-This is repository contains the .R programs and data necessary for the completion of the first programming assignment in the Exploratory Data Analysis course.
+This is repository contains the .R programs necessary for the completion of the first programming assignment in the Exploratory Data Analysis course.
+The data set used is too big to be stored on this Git Hub account, but can be found here: https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip

 ### The Assignment